Blockchain-Powered-eSIM/OpenRSP/README.md

 Built on the principles of secure-by-design, OpenRSP establishes a decentralized, transparent, and user-centric approach to mobile provisioning.
 It redefines how we view connectivity, empowering users to do more than just communicate while fostering a more open and secure telecom ecosystem.

 # RSP Architecture:
-!NOTICE: All the traditonal knowledge and new RnD is started from [RSP Architecture SGP.21 V3.1](https://www.gsma.com/solutions-and-impact/technologies/esim/wp-content/uploads/2023/12/SGP.21-V3.1.pdf).
+**NOTICE**: All the traditonal knowledge and new RnD is started from [RSP Architecture SGP.21 V3.1](https://www.gsma.com/solutions-and-impact/technologies/esim/wp-content/uploads/2023/12/SGP.21-V3.1.pdf).
 The interaction between components and inner working is represented by `ES`.

 The current Remote SIM Provisioning Architecture,
 ![RSP-Architecture](https://github.com/user-attachments/assets/30bb39db-5c26-4c9c-b46e-1a01452525bf)